How Driver Identification can Kickstart a Safer Driving Culture

-Modern telematics solutions offer Fleet Managers a suite of reporting and diagnostic tools.
-Not only does GPS pinpoint where a vehicle was, it can also provide information on driver behaviour such as excessive speeding, harsh acceleration, braking, and cornering.
-This data can be important in addressing staff driving behaviours, especially when they cause unnecessary wear and tear on fleet vehicles.
+GPS tracking not only reveals the location of fleet vehicles but also offers critical insights into driver behaviour, such as excessive speeding, harsh acceleration, braking, and cornering.
+This data is essential for addressing unsafe driving behaviours, especially when they cause unnecessary wear and tear on fleet vehicles.

-Dashboards make assessing individual performance easy
+Dashboards: Making assessing individual performance easy

 Having data on individual employee performance is irrelevant unless you can analyse it for key insights.
 We know Fleet Managers are incredibly time-poor; trawling through data points is a low priority.
 That’s where Smartrak’s Dashboard comes in.